j-f-zhang/dln-encoder/README.md

 # dln-encoder

+## Objective

+For a long time, the state of Washington used an [algorithm](## The Algorithm) to generate driver's license numbers derived from a driver's name and date of birth.

+You will be creating a "drivers license calculator" to generate the DLN given someone's name and birth date.

 ## Getting started

 This repository contains a very simple web page.
 It doesn't work right now, but by the end of the lesson, you will have a functioning drivers license number (DLN) encoder!